UEN Security Office

 Background For Teachers:

-measurement types to denote the magnitude, or power of ten of the
+The metric system is based on powers of ten.
+This makes calculations and conversions simple.
+The prefixes are used across the measurement types to denote the magnitude, or power of ten of the measurement.

 Intended Learning Outcomes: